gabes135/gabes135.github.io/_posts/2025-08-01-win_projector.md

 It's well known that NBA team performance in these eight statistics correlates very well with end of season win percentage.
 Our linear regression confirms this, with all features exhibiting high statistical significance ($$p \ll 0.05$$).
 This begs the question, do these stats hold the same predictive power on a game-by-game basis?

-To test this, I first scraped stats.nba.com of team box score data extending from 1997-98 to 2024-25, exclduing the two strike shortened seasons and the COVID season (see my post on the [evolution of the NBA shot chart](/shot_chart/) for details on this process).
+To test this, I used the team box score data scraped stats.nba.com of (see my post on the [evolution of the NBA shot chart](/shot_chart/) for details on this process).
 This data set has all the information I need to calculate the rolling average four factor statistics at any point in a season for any time; these will be the features I use in a generalized linear model (i.e. logistic regression model) to predict matchup outcomes.
 The feature matrix is illustrated below:

 | Matchup | Team A Four Factors (Off.) | Team A Four Factors (Def.) | Team B Four Factors (Off.) | Team B Four Factors (Def.) | Context |